opencog/tv-toolbox/README.md

 for 3d plots of distributions obtained from simple TVs, varying the strength, the count and the lookahead.
 As you may see the corresponding distributions are a narrower when k is low.
-But I don't think this alone a good reason to set k as a low value while doing inferences.
+But I don't think this alone is a good reason to set k as a low value while doing inferences.
 The real question is whether the width of the infered TVs grows at a higher rate as measure as inferences progress when k is high versus low.
 The PLN book seems to say that is the case, I